Male Eating Disorders Research

 My new book...

-- there's been a lack of dedicated attention to personal and socio-cultural aspects.
+- addresses the lack of dedicated attention to personal and socio-cultural aspects

-- underpinned by an eclectic scholarly engagement with social psychology and sociology literature around masculinities, embodiment and fatness, belonging, punishment, stigma, and control; leading to understandings about relationships with food, body and self.
+- is underpinned by an eclectic scholarly engagement with social psychology and sociology literature around masculinities, embodiment and fatness, belonging, punishment, stigma, and control; leading to understandings about relationships with food, body and self

-- undertaken with a reflexive element, as the personal intersects with the professional.
+- is undertaken with a reflexive element, as the personal intersects with the professional.